top of page

 Bigger EDS logo

-Mobilates is proud to be working with EDS UK on a special project funded by Sport England starting in January 2025.
+Mobilates proudly started working with EDS UK on a project funded by Sport England in January 2025.

-We will be offering exercise classes especially for EDS UK members that are carefully adapted and made accessible for this group.
+We now offer exercise classes especially for EDS UK members that are carefully adapted and made accessible for this group.

 There are limited places on each course so we will be operating a waiting list.
 Please only book a space if you are committed to attend all of the sessions in the course (we understand you may miss a session due to illness).